How to choose broadband for a second home

 4G or 5G mobile home broadband

-Some properties may be better off with a mobile broadband connection, depending on the location and the quality of the signal.
-Very remote properties may suffer with slow broadband and you may find you get a faster speed with 4G broadband.
-You can get a 4G router, a Mifi unit or just use your phone to get online.
-EE and Three both offer 4G home broadband.
+Some properties might be better off with a mobile broadband connection, depending on the location and the quality of the signal.
+Very remote properties can suffer with slow broadband and 4G broadband could offer you a better speed than a cabled connection.
+You can get a 4G or 5G router, a Mifi unit or just use your phone to get online.
+EE, Three and Vodafone all offer 4G and 5G (where available) home broadband.

 Broadband and TV bundles for your second home